Agile Approaches and Fix Price Contracts

 And in other cases, the scope actually is quite defined, and both money and time are flexible.
 In these cases, it makes sense to fix the scope variable.

 Fix the functionality (scope dimension).
-Budget overrun and delays are possible.
+Budget overruns and delays are possible.
 Defining the scope in advance is less agile.
 You assume you already know everything about the product to build.

 The contract defines a service.
 The delivered product is the output of the service contract but not the sole item of the contractual binding.